-People may be motivated for a varied number of reasons, sometimes performing an act because they feel they need to or they truly do need to.
-The goals of a malicious social engineer can be compared to the goals of regular people in the work force.
-Knowledge is powerful, the more you know, the easier it may be to succeed.
-Malicious social engineers portray some of the same goals that an everyday Joe or Jane may have with one difference; ethics.
+The goals of a malicious social engineer can be compared to the goals of the average person in the work force.
+Knowledge is power, the more you know, the easier it may be to succeed.
+A malicious social engineer has some of the same goals that an average person may have but, with one difference; ethics.

 Ethics are the base standards of what is good and bad within a society.
 If the society, as a whole, feels strongly enough that the behavior is bad, laws may be formed to prevent the behavior.
-Ethics are what separates the money making goals of the everyday Jane or Joe from the social engineer; out to make their money or their name by stealing knowledge and using it in an unauthorized fashion.
+Ethics are what separates the money making goals of the average person from the malicious social engineer; out to make their money or their name by stealing knowledge and using it in a non-ethical way.

 Dr. Max Kilger, co-author of the Honeynet Project, has identified six motivations for non-ethical computer activity.
 These motivators can be applied with regards to social engineering.
 The six motivators are: money, entertainment, ego, cause, entrance into a social group and status within that social group.
 Slides 80-87 in this presentation touch on this.